4-year-old girl missing since 2019 found alive, hidden under stairs in New York, police say

 Detective Erik Thiele noted that something appeared odd about the staircase and saw a blanket after flashing a light between the steps.

-"However, Detectives used a halogen tool to remove several of the wooden steps, and that is when detectives saw a pair of tiny feet," police said in a statement on Tuesday.
-"After removing several more steps, the child and her abductor were discovered within.
-The space was small, cold, and wet."
+“However, detectives used a ... tool to remove several of the wooden steps, and that is when detectives saw a pair of tiny feet,” police said in a statement on Tuesday.
+“After removing several more steps, the child and her abductor were discovered within.
+The space was small, cold, and wet.”

 Paramedics examined Paislee and after determining her to be in good health, she was returned to her legal guardian, police said.